 So having too little inventory on hand can be crippling for any retailer.
 To avoid that ever happening to you, use a simple Economic Order Quality (EOQ) equation to calculate the perfect amount of inventory you need on-hand at any given moment.

-EOQ is a calculation that helps work out the ideal quantity of inventory to order for a specific product while minimising carrying costs.
+EOQ is a calculation that helps work out the ideal quantity of inventory to order for a specific product while minimizing carrying costs.
 The three variables involved are:

 - Demand (D).
 The number of units sold over a given time period, usually a year.

 - Relevant ordering cost (S).
 Total ordering cost per purchase order.
-This includes not just the actual order cost, but all fulfilment, staff, etc costs for that order too.
+This includes not just the actual order cost, but all fulfillment, staff, etc costs for that order too.